Recharging Your Creativity: A 15-Minute Visualization Practice for Designers

 Disconnected from your “why” as a designer

-Burnout happens when we ignore the need to refill our cup.
-This visualization practice is your creative reset button.
-No fluff.
-No pressure.
-Just space to listen, receive, and refocus.
+Creativity is not a machine; it's an energy.
+Burnout occurs when we ignore the need to refill our cup.
+This visualization practice serves as your creative reset button.
+It’s straightforward, without fluff or pressure.

 Comments